rogep/is-none/README.md

 It exists to make intent unambiguous in codebases where clarity, correctness, and long-term maintainability are prioritised.

-The behavior is deliberately trivial and fully specified.
-There is no coercion, no interpretation of truthiness, and no behavior beyond an identity comparison against the singleton `None`.
+The behaviour is deliberately trivial and fully specified.
+There is no coercion, no interpretation of truthiness, and no behaviour beyond an identity comparison against the singleton `None`.

 This package is suitable for production use, testing utilities, and type-sensitive